 What do women do at the Shed?

-We learn!
-We encourage.
-We help each other to renovate furniture, build garden benches and we contemplate our next project.
-And there is laughter as we work on our projects and chat (as long as no-one is drilling or sawing!).
+We are an inclusive group of diverse women who help each other to renovate furniture, build garden benches and planter boxes, mosaic, use tools, and machines…complete projects, and contemplate our next projects!
+There is laughter as we work on our projects and chat (as long as no-one is drilling or sawing!).

-As the photos scroll on your screen you will see the items that members have made.
-There are native bee hotels, birds shaped from scrap wood that are excellent garden ornaments, garden benches, Adirondack chairs, coffee tables, renovated tables and chairs.
-There’s a renovated and much loved toy pram used by at least 2 generations of children.
-There are mosaiced pots, tables and plant stands.
-The items in the photos have served to teach us many things.
+As the photos scroll on your screen, you will see items that members have made.
+There are native bee hotels, birds shaped from scrap wood that are excellent garden ornaments, garden benches, Adirondack chairs, coffee tables, renovated tables, and chairs.
+There’s a renovated and much-loved toy pram used by at least 2 generations of children.
+There are mosaiced pots, tables, and plant stands.
+The items in the photos have served to teach us many things!

-– drill bits – counter sink or not?
+- Which drill bits for which job? …Countersunk or not?

-– to clamp or not to clamp .. that is a question too.
+- To clamp or not to clamp?..
+That is an important question too!

-– make a pot plant stand to fit the pot!
+- Making a pot plant stand to fit the pot!

 Project: Bentwood Chair

-An old chair, painted and weathered, was sanded back, crack in the seat frame repaired and the leg braced.
+An old chair, painted and weathered, was sanded back, a crack in the seat frame was repaired and the leg braced.

 All that’s required